 Kim Smith, one of CCOR’s Nutrition Educators, takes kids All Aboard the Veggie Train in one of her monthly nutrition lessons!

 Preschool kids trying red bell peppers and pita bread with hummus as they learn all about making healthy snack choices.

-- CCOR hosted an outreach event at the YMCA where quick, healthy meals & snacks were discussed with nutrition and the importance of a healthy diet.
+- CCOR sponsored an outreach event at the YMCA where quick, healthy meals & snacks were discussed with nutrition and the importance of a healthy diet.
 A food tasting for 32 YMCA campers, aged 6-12 years was offered at the YMCA of Centre County held at 115 W. Streamside Place, Springe Mills, PA.
-CCOR staff coordinated event plans, interfaced with community partners, and implemented all activities in the field.
+CCOR staff coordinated event plans, interfaced with community partners, & implemented all activities in the field.